cityofasheville/housing-calculator-portable/README.md

 ## Setup and configuration

 To use this calculator in a standalone way, you can copy the public folder to any web accessible location and open index.html.
-If you need to modify the values used by the calculator, you can modify those values in the default config file.
+If you need to modify the values used by the calculator, you can modify those values in the `src/defaultConfig.js` file.

 ## Prerequisites

 Note that this application assumes the presence of certain third-party resources.
-You can examine what those resources are in the index at HTML file located in the public folder.
+You can examine what those resources are in the HTML file located at `public/index.html`.
 Namely, this application expects bootstrap (v 4.6), popper, and jQuery, as well as React.
 A Font Awesome kit is also included to allow the use of icons (e.g. the info tooltip trigger).

 ## Modifying the application

-If you need to modify this application (i.e. edit its source), you will need to first install the required dependencies and rebuild the output from your modified source.
+If you need to modify this application (i.e. edit its source), you will first need to install the required dependencies and rebuild the output from your modified source.

 ### Install dependencies

-You will first need to have Node.js installed.
+You will need to have Node.js installed before proceeding.
 Within the project directory (at the same level as the package.json file), run the following command:

 `npm install`